vasergen/cacheAPI/README.md

     `npm run start`

-### Issues
+### Change Mongo Config

 There are possible issues with connection to mongo as I don't know  `credentials` and `port` on which mongo db will be running.
-By default it expect mongo db running on port 27017 without authorization.
+By default it expect mongo db running on port 27017 without authentication.

 To change it need to change two config files for each enviroment
  - test enviroment `config/test.json`